NoName824/PPS777/README.md

 Q: **I have a suggestion, where can I submit it?**

-A: *You can submit any suggestion in our Discord server*
+A: *You can submit any suggestion in our Discord server.*

 Q: **What 3D software do we use?**